andrewbom/Automation-Car-Sharing-System/README.md

 1) Run the file capture.py to capture the images of your face - it will automatically save in /data/raw with the correct filename format.
 2) Run the file training.py to train the recognition model with the captured images that are stored in /data/raw folder.
 After successfully training, the images will be automatically moved to /data/dataset
-3) If you want to train with other images that is not captured by the Agent Pi. images should be preferably png (the more different images per face the more accurate the model) image label become the person id
+3) If you want to train with other images that is not captured by the Agent Pi. images should be preferably jpg (the more different images per face the more accurate the model) - image label become the face id

-images labels should follow the following example
-example: person with id = 1
+4) images labels should follow the following example person with id = 1 mary.1.1.jpg mary.1.2.jpg
-  mary.1.1.png
-  mary.1.2.png
   .
   .